harmony-one/h/progress/konstantin-potapov.md

+2025-10-24 Fri (2 days off):
+This week, I worked on Goja’s passing unit and functional tests.
+I fixed the failing ones, and now only one test remains.
+Once that’s resolved, the changes will be merged into the release branch.

+---

 2025-10-17 Fri:
 This week i replaced Duktape with goja in the tracing subsystem.
 I and Ulad tested on the devnet and currently running tests on testnet.